antimo2001/BowlingKata2/README.md

     ```
 - Hint: use grep and the perl regex like this: `grep -Hn --color=always  -P "\s*(describe|it)\.(only|skip)\("  test/*.test.ts`

-### when adding a new repo and want to publish on to github.com, use these simple steps
+### When adding a new repo and want to publish on to github.com, use these simple steps

 - at local machine and your root project folder, execute this git command: `git init {MY_NEW_REPO}`
 - git commit (and you can continue git commit until you're ready to publish)